The tips of my hair were still white a week later when a familiar alarm blared throughout the ship. Everyone gathered in Tammy’s workroom.

 “Really?” said Kiko and Rei.

 “That’s good news,” said Cashel.

 “Yes, but it will take another month to reach from here.”

 “That’s fine.
 It’ll give us enough time to re-equip for that planet.”

-Tammy clarified to me that Tizarr was one of the first planets the crew went bounty hunting together as a team on.
+Tammy explained to me that Tizarr was one of the first planets the crew went bounty hunting on together as a team.

 “It’s a planet with sinking islands,” she said.
 “The planet is basically all water but it has populated islands throughout the planet that sink underwater at random intervals.”

 I didn’t like the thought of being surrounded by a large mass of water.
 I couldn’t even imagine what that would look like.
 There were never any bodies of water in Sola that were deeper than my waist.
-The bodies of water on Dezner and Fargon were the most I’ve ever seen, and I hardly even touch it.
+The bodies of water on Dezner and Fargon were the most I’ve ever seen, and I hardly touch the water there.

 “The main species on Tizarr are the Attar Herb Rewe.”